nalej/docs/infrastructure/inventory.md

 As we stated before, an **Agent** is a service installed in a piece of hardware in the client's side, and it lets the platform know about the client's hardware.
 To know more about agents, please take a look at [this document](https://github.com/nalej/docs/tree/1d3cb20d7b4c95a84830c5ff938d6791d9357889/infrastructure/ECandagents.md), where there's a more thorough explanation.

-### I have a server in my organization, How can I install an Agent in it?
+### I have a server in my organization, how can I install an Agent in it?

 You can use a token procedure, similar to what we used before to register the EC in the Nalej Management Cluster.
 In this case, the Agent will ask the EC for a token and, upon receiving it, will use said token to join the EC.